Citi Benefits Handbook

 You are encouraged to call the Claims Administrator for outpatient referrals.
 If you call and use the recommended provider, you will be reimbursed at 80% of covered expenses after the deductible is met.
 If you do not use an in-network provider, you will be reimbursed at 60% of MAA for covered services after the deductible is met.

-Aetna: covered expenses include charges for treatment received while not confined as a full-time inpatient in a hospital, psychiatric hospital or residential treatment facility.
-The plan covers partial hospitalization services (more than 4 hours, but less than 24 hours per day) provided in a facility or program for the intermediate short-term or medically-directed intensive treatment.
+Aetna: Covered expenses include charges for treatment received while not confined as a full-time inpatient in a hospital, psychiatric hospital or residential treatment facility.
+The plan covers partial hospitalization services (more than four hours, but less than 24 hours per day) provided in a facility or program for the intermediate short-term or medically directed intensive treatment.
 The partial hospitalization will only be covered if you would need inpatient care if you were not admitted to this type of facility.

 The Claims Administrator will help you and your physician determine the best course of treatment based on your diagnosis and acceptable medical practice.
 The Claims Administrator will determine whether certain covered services and supplies are medically necessary solely for purposes of determining what the medical plans will reimburse.
 No benefits are payable unless the Claims Administrator determines that the covered services and supplies are medically necessary.
 See the Glossary section for the definition of medical necessity.